xuchen66/sphinx-emdocs/source/serialEM-note-speed-speed-speed.rst

   RealignToNavItem 0

 then scope stays in View mag.
-I at least save 5 seconds from here!
+It at least saves 5 seconds!